ibm-cloud-docs/log-analysis/core/ha-dr.md

 ## Disaster recovery (DR) of the logging service in a region
 {: #dr}

-Disaster recovery is about surviving a catastrophic failure or loss of availability in a single location.
+Disaster recovery is about surviving a catastrophic failure or loss of availability in a region.

 {{site.data.keyword.la_full_notm}} follows {{site.data.keyword.cloud_notm}} requirements for [planning and recovering from disaster events](/docs/overview?topic=overview-zero-downtime#disaster-recovery).